reymon359/how-to-live/advices/Don't interrupt/index.md

 ---
-name: 'Don't interrupt'
+name: "Don't interrupt"
 Categories: ['Communication', 'Listening', 'Respect']
 ---
 # Don't interrupt

-If someone is focused in doing something let them finish and don't interrupt them.
+If someone is focused on doing something, let them finish and don't interrupt them.

 Don't interrupt someone when they are talking.
+Be respectful.

-Listen to them properly, wait for them to finish, and then say whatever you wanted to say.
+Listen to them properly, wait for them to finish, and then say whatever you needed to say.
+Most times you won't need to say it anymore.

-Don't feel the urge to communicate your opinion.
+Avoid the urge to communicate your opinion.

 ## Quotes